 - Assessment of Corporate Performance.
 The Compensation Committee uses corporate performance measures in two ways.
 First, in establishing total compensation ranges, the Compensation Committee considers our performance within our industry using various measures, including, but not limited to, sales growth, profitability, balance sheet management, and total shareholder return (TSR).
 Second, as we describe in more detail below, the Compensation Committee has established specific corporate performance measures that determine the size of, and conditions to, payments under our MIP and the payout of our equity awards is based on the value of our common stock. - Assessment of Individual Performance.
 Individual performance affects the compensation of all our employees, including the named executive officers.
 In addition, the Compensation Committee has adopted a formal evaluation process for our CEO.
 Each member of our Board provides a written, subjective evaluation of our CEO, on an anonymous basis, covering a broad range of criteria.
 The evaluations are collected and summarized by FW Cook, and the Compensation Committee considers them in setting the CEO's compensation.
 For each other named executive officer, the Compensation Committee receives a recommendation from the CEO and also exercises its judgment based on the Committee's interactions with the executive officer. - Benchmarking.
-The Compensation Committee benchmarked our compensation programs for fiscal year 2023 with a peer group consisting of the following companies, which are broadly similar with respect to industry and size, as measured by revenue (peers range from \$1.2 billion to \$4.4 billion, with a median of \$3.2 billion) and market capitalization (peers range from \$2.1 billion to \$10.3 billion, with a median of \$6.1 billion).
-At the time of the study, EnerSys' revenues were \$3.1 billion, and market capitalization was \$3.2 billion.
-Our peer group for fiscal year 2023 was comprised of the following companies:
+The Compensation Committee benchmarked our compensation programs for fiscal year 2024 with a peer group consisting of the following companies, which are broadly similar with respect to industry sector, business characteristics, revenues (range from \$1.3 billion to \$6.0 billion, with a median of \$3.3 billion) and twelve-month average market capitalization (peers range from \$2.0 billion to \$13.4 billion, with a median of \$6.4 billion).
+At the time of the study, EnerSys' revenues were \$3.4 billion, and market capitalization was \$2.9 billion.
+Our peer group for fiscal year 2024 was comprised of the following companies:

-A.O.
-Smith Corporation Hubbell Incorporated Acuity Brands, Inc. Kennametal Inc.
+Acuity Brands, Inc.

+Advanced Energy Industries Inc.